Sebastian Schneider: (2013–2015) Something strange happened here – First Argentina Tour

-From 2013 on Schneider starts working on a new album, this time a double album featuring songs in Spanish and English.
-Meanwhile, he embarks on his first tour in 2014 in Argentina, visiting several cities in Chaco Province.
+From 2013 on Schneider started working on a new album, this time a double album featuring songs in Spanish and English.
+Meanwhile, he embarked on his first tour in 2014 in Argentina, visiting several cities in Chaco Province.
 This tour is declared as a Cultural Interest by the Chamber of Deputies of the Chaco Province.
-In 2015 he releases No lo esperamos/Something strange happened here, the aforementioned album with fourteen original songs both in Spanish and English and a cover, Michael Jackson's Billie Jean.
+In 2015, he released No lo esperamos/Something strange happened here, the aforementioned album with fourteen original songs both in Spanish and English and a cover, Michael Jackson's "Billie Jean".
 The release concert was held at Hard Rock Café Buenos Aires.

 (2015–2018) Second international tour and "Hippie SIN Obra Social"

-Having performed his new album in several venues around Buenos Aires, Schneider embarks on his second international tour headlining "Enerpol Fest" in Bolivia.
-He performs in Bolivia and three Argentinian provinces: Jujuy, Salta and Chaco, producing a documentary about the tour called "Hippie SIN Obra Social" (Hippie WITHOUT Health Insurance), a pun on a popular meme in Argentina by the time.
-Back from the tour, Schneider keeps performing around Buenos Aires and by the end of 2017 starts working on his next album.
+Having performed his new album in several venues around Buenos Aires, Schneider embarked on his second international tour headlining "Enerpol Fest" in Bolivia.
+He performed in Bolivia and three Argentinian provinces: Jujuy, Salta and Chaco, producing a documentary about the tour called "Hippie SIN Obra Social" (Hippie WITHOUT Health Insurance), a pun on a popular meme in Argentina by the time.
+Back from the tour, Schneider kept performing around Buenos Aires and by the end of 2017 started working on his next album.

-(2018 – Current) Pornovolar
+(2018 – 2020) Pornovolar

-During the period between December 2017 – May 2018 Schneider produces a new album titled "Pornovolar".
+During the period between December 2017 – May 2018 Schneider produced a new album titled Pornovolar.
 It consists in fourteen revisited songs from his early work except No lo esperamos/Something strange happened here.
-The album is released by the label TripleRRR and the release concert is held at Fusion Bar in Buenos Aires.
-It is Schneider's first album since the first one where aside very few special guests, musicians other than himself (his stable live band) recorded the instruments.
+The album was released by the label TripleRRR and the release concert is held at Fusion Bar in Buenos Aires.
+It was Schneider's first album since the first one where aside few special guests, musicians other than himself (his stable live band) recorded the instruments.

+(2020 - Current) Son of The Sun - Relocation to Europe

+Shortly before the beginning of the COVID-19 pandemic, Schneider relocated to Germany to continue with his musical career.
+In 2023, he started performing in the Black Forest region and surroundings.
+In 2024, he started working on his next album "Son of the Sun".
+Its first single "Keep Them Waiting" was released on September 15th, 2024, whereas the full album release is set for October 15th, 2024.

 Personal life

 Sebastian Schneider has always been reluctant to speak about his personal life.
-In 2004 he loses his mother in a car accident which affects him profoundly, adopting this posture since then.
+In 2004 he lost his mother in a car accident which affected him profoundly, adopting this posture since then.
 He is a polyglot, being a Spanish native speaker, proficient in English and also speaking German and Italian.

 Schneider is also an electronics technician and sound engineer.
 Aside from his first album, he made the arrangements and performed every instrument for his studio recordings, and on his third album he did all the recording, mixing and mastering.